-Should posing questions before a reading be done with students who are:
+Posing questions before a reading should be done with students who are:

-Increasing the use of higher-order questions to ___ percent or more is positively related to student-to-student interactions, speculative thinking, length of student responses, and relevant questions posed by learners.
+Increasing the use of higher-order questions to _____ percent improves student-to-student interactions, speculative thinking, length of student responses, and relevant questions posed by learners.

 Should wait time differ when asking lower- vs. higher-order questions?